 Back to portfolio

-A custom Unix shell built from scratch in C. Replicates core Bash functionalities including command execution, piping, redirections, and environment variable management with strict memory control.
+A custom Unix shell built from scratch in C that replicates core Bash behaviors: command execution, piping, redirections, environment variables, and signal handling — with strict memory safety discipline.

 Technologies used